Saredo Inquiry: Background

 In 1899 a new Socialist newspaper, La Propaganda, began a campaign against the rampant corruption in the city of Naples.
-The paper's main target were the Mayor of Naples Celestino Summonte and Alberto Casale, a Liberal member of the Italian Chamber of Deputies and the local government power broker with extensive contacts in the Neapolitan underworld of the Camorra.
+The paper's main target were the Mayor of Naples Celestino Summonte, and Alberto Casale, a Liberal member of the Italian Chamber of Deputies and the local government power broker with extensive contacts in the Neapolitan underworld of the Camorra.
 As a result of the campaign, reform candidates such as the socialist Ettore Ciccotti and Domenico De Martino were elected in the summer of 1900 in the Vicaria, Mercato and Porto neighbourhoods, the previously unconquerable fiefdoms of Casale and his Camorra associates.

-Casale, known as the "uncrowned king of Naples", accused the newspaper of slander, but in the criminal case that ensued, La Propaganda was able to prove corrupt deals and in particular a kick-back from a Belgian tram company after a horse-cab drivers' strike in August 1893 against the expansion of the tram network.
+Casale, known as the "uncrowned king of Naples", accused the newspaper of slander, but in the criminal case that ensued, Casale transformed from an accuser into an accused.
+La Propaganda was able to prove corrupt deals and in particular a kick-back from the Belgian tram company Société Anonyme des Tramways Provinciaux (it), after a horse-cab drivers' strike in August 1893 against the expansion of the tram network.
+On 31 October 1900, the court acquitted the journalists and ordered Casale to pay the legal costs.
 The outcome of the Casale case reached the national government in Rome.
 Casale had to resign, the Naples city council was dissolved, and an official inquiry into the corruption in Naples was initiated.

 The Inquiry

-On November 8, 1900, Prime Minister Giuseppe Saracco signed the decree establishing the Commission of Inquiry under the presidency of the senator and law professor Giuseppe Saredo, to investigate how huge amounts of money that had been poured into Naples after the cholera epidemic of 1884 had vanished without noticeable benefit for the city's poor.
-The inquiry unearthed an extensive political patronage system in the city of Naples, the so-called "administrative Camorra" or "high Camorra"; the corrupt class of Neapolitan executive in charge of city governments between the 1880s and 1890s brought to light by La Propaganda.
+On 8 November 1900, Prime Minister Giuseppe Saracco signed the decree establishing the Commission of Inquiry, under the presidency of the senator and law professor Giuseppe Saredo, to investigate how significant amounts of money that had been poured into Naples after the cholera epidemic of 1884 had vanished without noticeable benefit for the city's poor.
+A law for the redevelopment the city had been approved in January 1885 to improve the extremely poor sanitary conditions.
+The law provided the needed 100 million lire for the renewal of the city.

+The radical transformation of the city, known as the risanamento, intended to improve the sewerage infrastructure and replace the most degraded and overcrowded slum areas, considered the main cause of insalubrity, with large and airy avenues.
+The Saredo Commission found that there was substantial evidence of waste and widespread corruption which converted the risanamento project from a public utility project to improve health conditions and prevent cholera outbreaks into a colossal private building speculation.

+More generally, the inquiry unearthed an extensive political patronage system in the city of Naples, the so-called "administrative Camorra" or "high Camorra"; the corrupt class of Neapolitan executive in charge of city governments between the 1880s and 1890s brought to light by La Propaganda.
 The investigations of the Inquiry took place in a difficult climate, hampered by boycotts of the administrative staff of the Municipality that contrasted with the widespread public support.
-The paperwork was in chaos and official files ad been lifted by staff to cover their tracks, while interviews with and testimonies of key people involved were half-hearted.
+The paperwork was in chaos and official files had been lifted by staff to cover their tracks, while interviews with and testimonies of key people involved were half-hearted.